 iCloud Private Relay

-Private Relay is a feature still in beta, and it is an internet privacy service that uses two relays to hide your local IP address.
-This feature keeps websites and your ISP from tracking your browsing based on your IP address.
+Private Relay is an internet privacy service that uses two relays to hide your local IP address.
+This feature keeps websites and your ISP from tracking users based on IP address.

 Neither relay can ascertain who you are and what website you visit.
 Users can customize how localized their IP location by toggling a more broad exit location.

 This isn't a VPN or VPN alternative.
 Users cannot select specific nodes to exit from, and they will always exit somewhere localized to their region.
 For instance, a user in the United States won't exit a node in Canada no matter how close they are to the region.

 Some networks are not compatible with Private Relay and will automatically toggle the feature off.
 Users will be alerted to this incompatibility via a notification in Settings.

 Hide My Email

 When a user creates a new account on a website or service, they are prompted to enter an email address.
 This is necessary for any account creation, but not all websites treat your private information equally.
 When an account is created, some websites and services will sell an email address to ad agencies or spam distributors.

 To prevent inadvertent tracking through account sign-ups or inundation of spam, iCloud+ users can now use a randomized email address that redirects all mail to their iCloud inbox.
 These generated addresses can be managed via the Settings app, and if spam or unwanted mail comes from a specific address, it can be deleted.

 Custom Email Domain